-Oberon STP involves the treatment of sewerage, discharge of effluent into Fish River and production / storage of screenings / grit and biosolids.
+Oberon STP involves the treatment of sewerage, discharge of effluent into Fish River and production / storage of screenings / grit and biosolids / storage of chemicals (soda ash, alum, petrol, oil).
 Failure of any part of the system has the potential to cause an environmental incident.